DataManagementLab/wannadb/README.md

 ## Installation

-This project requires Python 3.9.
+This project requires Python 3.9 or newer.

 ##### 1. Create a virtual environment.